Looking to cut through different types of materials with precision and accuracy? Look no further than laser cutting!

-Most alloy steels can be cut by laser, and the cutting quality is good.
-However, high-tungsten tool steels and hot die steels will have erosion and sticky slag during laser cutting.
+Most alloys steels can be cut using a laser, and the results are of good quality.
+However, high-tungsten tool steels and hot die steels may experience erosion and produce sticky slag during the laser cutting process.

-The modern laser cutting system can cut the maximum thickness of carbon steel plate is close to 20mm, and the slit of thin plate can be narrowed to about 0.1mm.
+The modern laser cutting system can cut through a maximum thickness of up to 20mm in carbon steel plates and can produce cuts with a minimum width of approximately 0.1mm.